yusukeyamane/protospace/README.md

 - users has_many :protos, :comments

-- prototypes has_many :comments, :tags, :likes,
+- prototypes has_many :comments, :tags, :likes, prototypes_images

 - comments belongs_to :user, :proto

 - tags has_many :protos

 - like belongs_to  :user

+- prototypes_image belongs_to :prototypes